fleetdm/fleet/handbook/customers/README.md

 #### There are three different situations when a customer support request could result in a ticket being created in Zendesk.
 They are as follows:
 1. When a request has been submitted outside of business hours via Slack automation
 2. When a Fleet staff member has flagged an issue that requires advanced troubleshooting and determines that they want to move it into Zendesk for management
-3. When any Fleet user submits a support request via email to support@fleetdm.com
+3. When any Fleet user submits a support request via email

 #### Workflow when a request is submitted outside of business hours:
 1. A new message is posted in any Slack channel
 2. (Zapier filter) The automation will continue if the message is:
     - Not from a Fleet team member
-    - Was posted outside of Fleet’s business hours
+    - Posted outside of Fleet’s business hours
     - In a specific customer channel (manually designated by Customer Success)
 3. (Zendesk) Search for an existing Zendesk ticket by the Slack thread ID or create one if it does not exist.
 4. (Slack) If a new Zendesk ticket was created, reply to the Slack message in a thread.